Hi. I’m Jessica. I quit a toxic job in July 2018 to design a life I love.

 After taking a 6 month career break in 2018, I went back to work part-time (3 days/week) at a nonprofit organization.
 The work was enjoyable.
 And, the schedule provided me with 4 days each week where I could wake up without an alarm clock, make coffee, take long walks with my dog, and work on my passion projects.

 After 2 years, I was able to turn my passion projects into an income-generating business.
 At the end of 2020, I quit my job to focus on my passion projects full-time.
 In 2022, my husband and I built out a campervan.
-This year, we’re transitioning into a location-independent lifestyle.
+This year, we’ve transitioned into a location-independent lifestyle, where we travel for about half the year.

 I’ve chosen the role I want work to play.
 I’m truly energized by my work.
 I love that I can work at my own pace and take breaks whenever I need them.